-The MSc is a full year degree and you must inform the Student Experience Coordinator if you are absent from university for more than three days during the autumn, spring or summer terms, or the summer period until and including September.
-If the absence is due to illness, you must produce a medical certificate after seven days.
-If you miss an examination or the deadline for any other assessment (including lab work, in class tests, coursework or presentations) due to illness or other unforeseeable and unavoidable circumstance you must follow the university's Mitigating Circumstances Policy and Procedure.
+You must inform your Senior Postgraduate Tutor if you are absent from the university for more than three days during term.
+If the absence is due to illness, you must produce a medical certificate after seven consecutive days.
+If you miss an examination or the deadline for any other assessment (including lab work, in class tests, coursework or presentations) due to illness or other unforeseeable and unavoidable circumstance you must follow the Mitigating Circumstances Policy and Procedure.
 Please note that all claims for mitigation must be submitted within 10 working days of the examination or assessment deadline.
 If you are unable to provide evidence at the time you must submit the claim and indicate what evidence will follow and when it can be provided.
+Claims without evidence will normally be rejected.
 Please see the section on mitigation below.

-The Registry will be informed of all students' non-attendances as the university is obliged to report the non-attendance of students on Student Route visas to the Home Office.
+The Registry will be informed of all student non-attendances as the university is obliged to report the non-attendance of students on Student Route visas to the Home Office.